apenella/go-ansible/README.md

 The `github.com/apenella/go-ansible/pkg/execute/configuration` package provides a set of functions for configuring _Ansible_ settings during command execution.
 Each function corresponds to a configuration setting available in [Ansible's reference guide](https://docs.ansible.com/ansible/latest/reference_appendices/config.html).
 The functions follow a consistent naming convention: `With<setting name>` or `Without<setting name>`, where `<setting name>` is the name of the _Ansible_ setting to be configured.

-###### ExecutorWithAnsibleConfigurationSettings struct
+###### AnsibleWithConfigurationSettingsExecute struct

-The `ExecutorWithAnsibleConfigurationSettings` struct serves as a decorator over an [ExecutorEnvVarSetter](#executorenvvarsetter-interface), enabling configuration of _Ansible_ settings for execution.
-When instantiating a new `ExecutorWithAnsibleConfigurationSettings`, you must provide an `ExecutorEnvVarSetter` and a list of functions for configuring Ansible settings.
+The `AnsibleWithConfigurationSettingsExecute` struct serves as a decorator over an [ExecutorEnvVarSetter](#executorenvvarsetter-interface), enabling configuration of _Ansible_ settings for execution.
+When instantiating a new `AnsibleWithConfigurationSettingsExecute`, you must provide an `ExecutorEnvVarSetter` and a list of functions for configuring Ansible settings.
-Here you can see an example of how to use the `ExecutorWithAnsibleConfigurationSettings` struct to configure _Ansible_ settings for execution:
+Here you can see an example of how to use the `AnsibleWithConfigurationSettingsExecute` struct to configure _Ansible_ settings for execution:

 ```go
 ansiblePlaybookConnectionOptions := &options.AnsibleConnectionOptions{